What is Patriarchy?

 However, the concept of patriarchy itself is not a contribution of feminist theories (6).
 Rather, it was feminist theories that updated and expanded the idea of patriarchy in the second half of the 20th century.
 Some feminists have also highlighted the fact that patriarchy does not mean that women do not have any rights, although it does affirm that men still maintain power over women in most institutions considered important in society (7).
 For example, some have contended that although women are allowed access to certain institutions they seldom make it to the top or almost never become the most powerful people within those institutions.
 Patriarchy also doesn’t mean that all women don’t have influence or that all women have no power.

-The legacy of patriarchy is seen in most areas of life and society but is arguably most noticeable in male violence against women, women’s under-representation in key state institutions, in decision-making positions and in employment and industry (8).
+For some, the legacy of patriarchy is seen in most areas of life and society but is arguably most noticeable in male violence against women, women’s under-representation in key state institutions, in decision-making positions and in employment and industry (8).
+Statistics are used in support of this.
 For example, US women represent only 16.3% of CEO positions, 34.1% in senior management roles, and make up just 24.7% of board directors (9i).
-There is also a wage game in which women make 79.6 cents for every dollar a man makes (9ii).
+There is also the allegation of a wage gap in which women make 79.6 cents for every dollar a man makes (9ii).
 Moreover, some feminists have argued that patriarchy within families needs to be challenged since it is there that the beginning stages of female oppression starts to take place (10).
-The is thus that patriarchy perpetuates oppressive and limiting gender roles, sexual assault, and the political and economic subordination of women (11).
+The patriarchy is said to perpetuate oppressive and limiting gender roles, sexual assault, and the political and economic subordination of women (11).

 Is Patriarchy Bad for Men Too?

-Patriarchy is said to be damaging for men within the workplace.
+For instance, patriarchy is said to be damaging for men within the workplace.
 The higher a man is within the corporate world, the more pressure he experiences to conform to patriarchal expectations.
-For instance, he must avoid showing emotion or any “weakness,” he must be less sensitive to his employees and coworkers, become controlling and dominant in his managerial position, and he must commit 100% of himself to the job (13).
+This might be seen in how he must avoid showing emotion or any “weakness,” be less sensitive to his employees and coworkers, become controlling and dominant in his managerial position, and must commit 100% of himself to the job over and above other duties (13).
 Patriarchy also nurtures and sustains a culture that normalizes what is referred to as “toxic masculinity.”
 Such a culture tells boys that the worst thing they can do is act feminine (“Stop crying like a girl!,” “Man up!,” or “You hit like a girl!”)
 (14).
 This in turn puts men under a lot of pressure to lead in a specific manner and to never reveal any vulnerability.
 Men thus find themselves “boxed” which leaves many of them feeling frustrated and unfulfilled.
 Without an outlet for expressing their feelings, men end up stifling their emotions of which has led many men turning to unhealthy coping mechanisms such as alcohol abuse (15).

-It is also been argued that men have often been afraid to come forward with their stories about sexual abuse or rape because of the sense of weakness and vulnerability that accompanies it.
-Men are much too strong to have such things ever happen to them (17).
+It is said that men have often been afraid to come forward with their stories of sexual abuse or rape because of the sense of weakness and vulnerability that accompanies these crimes.
+The assumption is that men are much too strong to have such things ever happen to them (17).

 1. hooks, b.
 2004.
 “Understanding Patriarchy”.
 The Will to Change: Men, Masculinity, and Love. p.
 17–25.